shawntabrizi/substrate-collectables-workshop/steps/1/README.md

 At each step, we include a `diff` view so that you can see what has changed from the last step (new action items), and what should change to complete the step (the solution).

-At the end of each step, you should be able to run all the following commands without any errors or warnings:
+At the end of each step, you should be able to run all the following commands without any errors or warnings on the latest version of Rust (`rustup update`):

 - `cargo +nightly fmt`
 - `cargo +nightly clippy`